ruihukuang/LLM_engineering/week5/readme.md

 ## day 3

-A RAG system plus vector embeddings using OpenAIEmbeddings(Auto-Encoding LLMs) is used to create a vectore store based on the following process:
+A RAG system plus vector embeddings using OpenAIEmbeddings(Auto-Encoding LLMs) is used to create a vectore store chroma in LangChain based on the following process:

 Use LangChain to build a knowledge base.
 Read in the documents in all folders.
 Add metadata to the documents.
 Break down the contents into overlapping chunks.
 Put the chunks of data into a Vector Store that associates a Vector Embedding with each chunk.

-Visualize the Vector Store.
+In addition,  the vector Store is visualized.
 Relavent info are automatically close to each other in the 2D or 3D graph.

 ## day 4

 Create a RAG pipeline with a LLM model, a vector store and memory.
-THe LLM model is
+THe LLM model is gpt-4o-mini.
+The vector store is chroma in LangChain.
+A chatbox is based on this pipeline.

+This search is not case sensitive.